Theodor Herzl: Israeli Flag

 Theodore Herzl - Founder of the Zionist movement

-In 1894, Captain Alfred Dreyfus, a Jewish officer in the French army, was falsely accused of treason.
+In 1894, Captain Alfred Dreyfus, a Jewish officer in the French army, was falsely accused and convicted of treason (See Dreyfus Affair ) .
 Mobs shouted “Death to the Jews” in France, the home of the French Revolution and the emancipation of the Jews.
 Herzl became convinced that the Jews needed a country of their own.

-Herzl concluded that anti-Semitism was a stable and immutable factor, which assimilation would not solve.
+Herzl concluded that anti-Semitism was a stable and immutable factor, which assimilation would not solve, and which it was futile to combat.
 Despite ridicule from Jewish leaders, he published The Jewish State (Der Judenstaat) in 1896.
 Herzl claimed that the Jews could gain acceptance in the world only if they stopped being an anomaly among nations.
 He asserted that the scattered Jews are one people.
-Their plight could be transformed into a positive force by the establishment of a Jewish state guaranteed in international law - "volkerrechtig" -- with the consent of the great powers.
+Their plight could be transformed into a positive force by the establishment of a Jewish state guaranteed in international (public) law - "volkerrechtig" -- with the consent of the great powers.
 Echoing Rabbi Yehudah Alkalai and a few other Zionist forerunners, Herzl saw the Jewish problem as an international political issue.
+His ideas were quite similar to those of Leon Pinsker, but he evidently was unacquainted with Pinsker's Auto-Emancipation.

 Herzl presided over six Zionist Congresses between 1897 and 1903, setting up the Jewish Colonial Trust, the Jewish National Fund and the movement's newspaper Die Welt.
 After Herzl's death, the movement continued to meet every year except during war.
 In 1936 the center of the Zionist movement moved to Jerusalem.